 This concept has been developed into an arching form that invites people to utilize the spaces and services underneath, inside and on top of it.
 The resulting building is an inspiring and highly functional addition to the urban life of Helsinki and the Töölönlahti area.

 Apart from the top floor, Oodi’s facade is made entirely from wood, which softens the general appearance of the architecture around Töölö Bay.
 The wood used for the exterior wall is spruce.
 The energy-efficient library is an impressive and alluring calling card for Finnish architecture.

 Three floors, three atmospheres

-Oodi will have three floors, each with its own atmosphere.
-This will make it easier for users to find the services they need.
+Oodi has three floors, each with its own atmosphere.
+This makes it easier for users to find the services they need.

-Oodi’s ground floor will be a fast-paced, ever-changing space with its multiple entrances.
-The spacious lobby, public facilities and event venues, library services and café will create a cosy atmosphere.
+Oodi’s ground floor is a fast-paced, ever-changing space with its multiple entrances.
+The spacious lobby, public facilities and event venues, library services and café create a cosy atmosphere.

-The second floor will be dedicated to work, activities, learning, interaction and spending time with friends and family, and it will have rooms available to meet the needs of active citizens.
-The facilities on this floor will include studios, game rooms, work and meeting space, an urban workshop, and facilities for courses and interaction.
+The second floor is dedicated to work, activities, learning, interaction and spending time with friends and family, and it has rooms available to meet the needs of active citizens.
+The facilities on this floor include studios, game rooms, work and meeting space, an urban workshop, and facilities for courses and interaction.

-The third floor will be home to the Book Heaven: a place to relax and unwind with its books, reading oases and cafés.
+The third floor is home to the Book Heaven: a place to relax and unwind with its books, reading oases and cafés.
 Helsinki’s urban landscape can be admired from the library’s Citizens’ Balcony.